St Bernard Traits

 today, so the Saint Bernards of the past were probably

 much smaller.
-The direct ancestors of the St Bernard were
+The direct ancestors of the St Bernard

-the most popular of the giant breeds.
+one of the most popular of the giant breeds.

 The first mention of the Saint Bernards